bf4/encoded_string/README.md

-EncodedString is a wrapper for a string and a given encoding that handles operations on strings with different encodings, invalid encodings, have no known conversion method, or are otherwise incompatible, all without raising excpetions
+EncodedString is a wrapper for a string and a given encoding that handles operations on strings with different encodings, invalid encodings, have no known conversion method, or are otherwise incompatible, all without raising exceptions

 ## Installation